quiltdata/quilt/docs/Catalog/Embed.md

   route?: string

   // Embed accepts any credentials supported by the Quilt authentication endpoint,
-  // e.g. { provider, token } for SSO or { password, username } (which doesn't seem like a right choice in most cases tho).
+  // e.g. { provider, token } for [SSO](../advanced-usage/technical-reference#single-sign-on-sso)
+  // or { password, username } (which doesn't seem like a right choice in most cases tho).
-  // Getting credentials is your app's responsibility
+  // Getting credentials is your app's responsibility.
   credentials: { provider: string; token: string } | { username: string; password: string }

   // Embed can be "scoped" to a prefix, meaning that prefix will be a virtual "root" for the object browser,